-Thank you for contacting the Parish regarding your wish to receive the Sacrament of Confirmation.
-The preparation sessions are as follows: St Peter’s Candidates will be Confirmed on Pentecost Sunday June 9th at the 10.15am Mass
+Please contact the Parish Priest regarding your wish to receive the Sacrament of Confirmation.
+The preparation sessions begin in October 2019: St Peter’s Candidates will be Confirmed by Bishop Alan Williams on Weds 18 March 2020 at 7.pm.

 Prior to the beginning of your preparation, we ask that you begin to think about who you would like to be your Sponsor.
 A Sponsor must be a Confirmed and practising Catholic and over the age of 16.

 If you require any further information, please do not hesitate to ask.

 Fr Jeff Woolnough-Parish Priest

 To be considered for Adult Confirmation you must be practicing their faith by regular attendance at Mass.
 Please contact Fr Jeff as soon as possible to ensure that you may be included in the adult Confirmation at Pentecost.